-- How you treat items such as settlement and closing costs, real estate taxes, sales taxes, home mortgage interest, and repairs. - What you can and cannot deduct on your tax return. - The tax credit you can claim if you received a mortgage credit certificate when you bought your home. - Why you should keep track of adjustments to the basis of your home.
+- How you treat items such as settlement and closing costs, real estate taxes, sales taxes, home mortgage interest, and repairs. - What you can and cannot deduct on your tax return.

+- The first-time homebuyer credit. - The tax credit you can claim if you received a mortgage credit certificate when you bought your home. - Why you should keep track of adjustments to the basis of your home.
 (Your home's basis generally is what it costs; adjustments include the cost of any improvements you might make.) - What records you should keep as proof of the basis and adjusted basis.